 The 260-acre University of Central Missouri Prussing Farm, a teaching unit of the Department of Agriculture utilizing the latest in agriculture technology, provides laboratory experience for students in agriculture classes and work opportunities for students interested in hands-on experience.
 The newest additions to the farm are a two-classroom Agriculture and Conservation Building and a trapshooting range with skeet overlay funded by a grant from the Missouri Department of Conservation.
-Additional teaching/ research facilities are a mature orchard, greenhouse complex with dwarf orchard, and research plots at the Max B. Swisher Skyhaven Airport.
+Additional teaching/research facilities are a mature orchard, greenhouse complex with dwarf orchard, and research plots on campus and at the 100-acre Agricultural Research Farm on Mitchell Street.
 Agriculture research, funded by the university, private industry, and the Natural Resources Conservation Service is carried on by faculty and students at these facilities.